divonlan/genozip/docs/dvcf.rst

   - INFO/AF, INFO/AC and INFO/OBSCURE: The value is (1-value)

 This demonstrates how a VCF file can continue to evolve, adding and dropping variants, adding, removing or modifying INFO and FORMAT fields, all while continuing to maintain both coordinates, renderable in either Primary or Luft coordinates as required by any particular step in an analysis process.

 |

+**Annotation dropping and renaming**

+In some cases, an annotation tag (rather than value) changes between the Primary and Luft rendition, and in other cases it is desireable to drop annotations in the Luft rendition.

+Genozip renames and drops certain annotations by default (which may be overridden if needed) and additional renaming or dropping may be specified using the command line options ``--dvcf-rename`` and ``--dvcf-drop``.

+See: :ref:`Renaming and dropping annotations in a DVCF <dvcf-renaming>`

+|